pbloem/profane-tmesis/if-croesus-goes-to-war.md

 I knew he had not wandered off by himself, because the door was too heavy for him to open.
 He could not reach the window.
 Only one other thing was missing, from among all his toys, a small cloth hippopotamus, stuffed with rags of linen.
 Made for him by his mother.

-He did not sleep with it, often he did not look at it for weeks, but when he became upset, it was the one way to put him at ease.
-Did he pick it out himself, did he know the man who took him?
-Did somebody in the household, someone who knew Hyllus tell them to take the toy?
-Anybody who could have seen Hyllus with the toy was still in the household.
+There was nothing special about the toy.
+Hyllus didn't particularly care for it.
+The only significance was that his mother had made it for him.
+It was the toy I would have taken, if I could have chosen only one.
+It was the toy she would have taken.
+In my darkest moments, I feared that she had come back, judged me to be unworthly of her son, and taken Hyllus with her to the underworld.

+More than once, I dreamt that I myself had taken him.
+That I had broken myself in two, one side filled with happiness and love, which had taken all that mattered: Hyllus and the memory of his mother, and one side left behind in my vast, empty house, filled with all the bitterness, loneliness and misery that I had collected over the years.

-I suspected all the slaves.
+In my more lucid moments, I suspected all the slaves.
 Questioned them.
 One or two I beat, in hopes of a confession.
 I was hoping that somebody would run away, so that I would know that they were guilty.
+Of course, I had some enemies.
+Some villagers whose lives I had upset.
+Some slaves and ex-slaves.
+The thief, of course, could have made his way back from the slave market in Byzantion.
+Perhaps even Midas bore some hidden grudge against his new master.
+Would any of them be so aggrieved as to hurt me by taking my son?
+Did anything I had done in my life warrant such cruel retribution?

-Then, in my desperation, I turned to the oracles.
+Finally, in my desperation, I turned to the oracles.

 I traveled to Dodona first, just over the border in Macedon.
 Only a few days travel.
 It was Midas' idea.
 To ask for guidance, nothing more, for a way to cope with my grief.
 But by the time I disembarked at Gitanea, and made my way up the mountains, I knew just what I would ask.

 I paid a considerable sum and was given direct access to the main attraction; an ancient oak tree, guarded by a priest of the cult of Zeus.
 With a small knife, I carved my question in a slip of lead.
 Addressed to Zeus and to Dione.
 What happened to my son?
 I asked.

 The priest sat with me, by the oak tree, and we listened intently to the rustling of the leaves.
-Yes, he said finally, Zeus Naios knows what happened son.
+Yes, he said finally, Zeus Naios knows what happened to your son.
 He is not beyond saving.
 He wants to be saved.
 There is a possibility for you and him to see eye to eye again.
 The Father judges you as unworthy to know more.
 If you devote yourself, you will be reunited with your son.

 I tried to ask more, but it was forbidden.
 No amount of money would convince them.
 I was still enthralled by the theatre.
-Only when I made my way back to the coast, I slowly began to realize what a hollow performance it had been.
+Only when I made my way back to the coast, did I  slowly begin to realize what a hollow performance it had been.
 They had told me what I wanted to hear, and tried to rope me into their cult.
 They didn't even know my son was gone.
 I could have been a father wondering why his son had grown distant, and all their answers would still have made perfect sense to me.

 But the idea that I might get a meaningful answer this way had taken root.
 Only days after I had come back home, I left again for the Pythia at Delphi.
 Afterwards I travelled straight to Epyra, to ask the oracle of the dead whether Hyllus was already in the underworld.